 Do you have any go-to sangria recipes?
 I’m partial to blood orange sangria but would love to hear any of your recommendations!

 In case you’re looking for some other cocktail recipes to warm up with, here are some of my favorites —

 - Coffee old fashioned cocktail for a twist on the classic

 - Healthy easy baked apple recipe

-- 1 Bottle of pinot grigio (or any other light white wine)
+- 1 bottle Pinot grigio or any other light white wine

 - 0.3 cup Triple sec